 I’m Lee A. Schwartz, a family law attorney offering more than 30 years of legal experience to clients throughout the five-county Philadelphia area.
 I represent those seeking protection from domestic violence and stalking as well as individuals who have protection from abuse complaints filed against them.
 Contact me for an initial consultation.

 To obtain a protection from abuse order, the party who claims to be abused must file a petition for the restraining order.
 Immediately, an ex parte order may be entered for either protection only or for an eviction order pending a full hearing.

-Protection from abuse orders can have negative consequences for alleged offender.
-If you have been named in a complaint, it is essential to protect yourself by working with an attorney experienced in handling domestic relations matters including divorce, custody and abuse.
+Protection from abuse orders can have negative consequences for the alleged offender.
+If you have been named in a complaint, it is essential to protect yourself by working with an attorney experienced in handling domestic relations matters including divorce, custody, and abuse.